Nespresso Pixie Review: Can This Machine Make Great Espresso?

-You certainly won’t be disappointed with the creamy shot of espresso that you’ll get with this Nespresso Pixie machine, which is included in our list of the best single serve coffee makers currently on the market.
+You certainly won’t be disappointed with the creamy shot of espresso that you’ll get with this Nespresso Pixie machine, which is included in our list of the best single serve coffee makers and best pod coffee maker list.
+It’s also one of the best Nespresso machines we’ve tried.
 Also known as Electric Titan, this Nespresso machine operates with a high-pressure 19 bar pump, that meets (and exceeds!) the pressure standards required for espresso brewing (1).

 The Nespresso capsules have been designed to allow for even extraction of the grounds, while the temperature and flow time ensure the best aroma.

 These two factors combined result in maximum extraction: the final product is a strong shot of coffee topped with a delicate layer of crema, whose flavor is second only to the best espresso machines that use fresh grounds rather than capsules.
 Considering that it’s priced below 500 dollars, this machine makes good enough espresso.

 Considering that it’s only built to give you espresso (unlike other coffee machines whose capsules can make drip coffee and different hot drinks), the Nespresso Pixie Electric Titan offers very satisfying customization options.
 First of all, the simple interface allows you to choose between an espresso (1.35 oz) or a lungo, which is basically a double shot (2.75 oz).

 Even though you can’t tweak the temperature and pressure (which are pre-programmed to ensure the best results), you can regulate the amount of water used per shot, affecting the strength and size of your coffee (2).

 A really short shot is going to give you a lot of body and intensity.
 However, with more water you’ll tend to get more clarity of flavour.